-Detectors are suitable for open area protection within the listed air velocity range.
-Typically, this range is 0 - 4,000 ft/min for photoelectric detectors and 0 - 1,200 ft/min for ionization detectors.
-Be sure to confirm this range before installing the detector by referring to the manufacturer's installation instructions.

-† FSP-951, FSP-951I, FSP-951R, FSP-951R, FSP-951R, FSP-951T, FSP-951T, FSP-951T, IV detectors must be programmed with sensitivity level 8 or 9 for Open Area Protection, and Levels 1 through 7 for Special Applications to be compliant with UL 268 7th Edition requirements (Default = 8).
-Use only alarm sensitivity setting of AL=1, AL=2 or AL=3 for ION detectors installed in Canada.

-†† 1% maximum on CLIP.
-Higher figures may display.
+- Detectors are suitable for open area protection within the listed air velocity range.
+Typically, this range is 0 4,000 ft/min for photoelectric detectors and 0 - 1,200 ft/min for ionization detectors.
+Be sure to confirm this range before installing the detector by referring to the manufacturer's installation instructions. - † FSP-951, FSP-951-IV, FSP-951R, FSP-951R-IV, FSP-951T, FSP-951T-IV detectors must be programmed with sensitivity level 8 or 9 for Open Area Protection, and Levels 1 through 7 for Special Applications to be compliant with UL 268 7th Edition requirements (Default = 8).
+Use only alarm sensitivity setting of AL=1, AL=2 or AL=3 for ION detectors installed in Canada. - \\ The use of alarm sensitivities below 0.50% obscuration per foot requires a 90 day test to ensure that the environment for the detectors is suitable for the higher sensitivity setting. - †† 1% maximum on CLIP.
+Higher figures may display. - † For Acclimate detectors installed in Canada: Use only the alarm settings of AL:1 or AL:2.

-The FPTI-951, FPTI-951-IV must be programmed with sensitivity level 8 for Open Area Protection, and Level 2, 4, or 6 (Default=3) for Special Applications to be compliant with UL 268 7th Edition requirements.

-the second sector requirements the sector requirements the sector requirements the sector and its reflector. \$\$\$ to PA:5 by the panel.
-Any PA: settings over PA:5 will be set to PA:5 by the panel.
-Any PA: settings over PA:5 will be set to PA:5 by the panel.
-Within the 10 minute fire signature confirmation delay period if there is a detection of another fire signature (Carbon Monoxide, Infrared or Thermal) it overrides the 10 minute confirmation time.
+\\\ The FPTI-951, FPTI-951-IV must be programmed with sensitivity level 8 for Open Area Protection, and Level 2, 4, or 6 (Default=3) for Special Applications to be compliant with UL 268 7th Edition requirements. - †††Refer to the beam detector manual to determine the alarm settings: they are a function of the distance between the detector and its reflector. - ‡‡‡ In CLIP mode, any AL: settings over AL:5 will be set to AL:5 by the panel.
+Any PA: settings over PA:5 will be set to PA:5 by the - panel.

-titit FCO-951, FCO-951-IV detectors must be programmed with sensitivity level 3, 4, or 5 for Open Area Protection, and Level 1 or 2 (Default = 4) for Special Applications to be compliant with UL 268 7th Edition requirements.
+\\\\Within the 10 minute fire signature confirmation delay period if there is a detection of another fire signature (Carbon Monoxide, Infrared or Thermal) it overrides the 10 minute confirmation time. - †††† FCO-951, FCO-951-IV detectors must be programmed with sensitivity level 3, 4, or 5 for Open Area Protection, and Level 1 or 2 (Default = 4) for Special Applications to be compliant with UL 268 7th Edition requirements.